crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 We will continue the linking process in Step 1

-When run origial linking command, it not work obviously.
+When run origial linking command on X86_64 host, it not work obviously.

 ```
  ╰─ $ cd ~/Crystal/crystal-lang/shards